thomasgrz/jt-challenge/README.md

 3. run `chmod +x ./parse-matchdays.js` on the machine in order to give it executable privileges 😎

-Bada Bing!
-Bada Boom!
-That (should) be it.

 ## How To Use parse-matchdays.js 🏃🏻‍♂️
 Ensure parse-matchdays.js has been given executable privileges so that it can be leveraged via the command line in two ways.